SkymouseStudios/skymse-jekyll/_services/marketing-launchpad.md

 title: Marketing LaunchPad
 subtitle: Start growing your revenue in 30 days.
 layout: landing-page
 description: You didn’t go into business to waste time trying to market your product.
-You did it because you’re passionate about helping your customers solve a unique problem.
+You did it because you’re passionate about helping your customers.
-price: One-time price of $950
+price: One-time price of $1,750
 call-to-action: Take back control.
 cta-link: /services/marketing-launchpad.html
 img: /library/images/icons/icon-plan.svg